MarcellVokk/The-BFME-API/README.md

   - Select spot on map
   - Select map
   - Start the match
-  - Detect who won the match (this is work in progress)
+  - Detect who won the match (SOON!)

 ## Spot detection
 With some pretty clever code, this library is able to automaticaly detect spots from any map, and assign an index to them.